First Edition Prologue & Chapters 1-3

 “Tell me, Gisborne,” William’s smooth, cultured voice echoed in the stillness of the woods.
 “Do you trust Huntingdon with your future?
 He is a man whose fidelity can be purchased by the highest bidder.
 Do not forget how he kept all the best lands for himself and gave you a worthless swamp.”

-Duncan clenched his fists in anger, and he was tempted to shout that Hugh was lazy and unwilling to perform the strenuous work required to make the fiefdom of Gisborne profitable.
+Duncan clenched his fists in anger, and he was tempted to shout that Hugh was lazy and unwilling to do the strenuous work required to make the fiefdom of Gisborne profitable.

 “Do you have a family?
 A wife and sons perhaps?”
 William inquired.

-“Montlhéry!” cried William, noticeably pleased.
+“Montlhéry!” exclaimed William, noticeably pleased.
 “I know it well; it is located close to Paris, between Blois and Champagne, and my family rules both Blois and Champagne.”

-William slowly circled the burly knight, assessing him thoroughly.
+William circled the burly knight, assessing him.
 “Huntingdon is a conceited fool; all land is not equally valuable.
 Become my vassal, and I will give you many prosperous estates when I reclaim the throne of England.”

 Gisborne was contemplating William’s proposition as Alfred whispered, “My lord, we must stop this.”